Why is it so hard to evaluate health program efficacy?

 - Selection bias - Were the most motivated patients going to improve anyway?

 This leaves employers in a difficult position.
 How can they realistically evaluate their health interventions, and only re-invest in high value programs?

-Introducing the Accorded method for ROI analysis: bottoms-up benchmarking
+Introducing the Accorded method for ROI analysis: bottom-up benchmarking

 The evaluation asks: For each member who engaged with the intervention, did they incur more, less, or similar claims cost to a comparable member?